Cover image from Pexels.

 I know that skeptics are going to say that isn’t evidence of anything.
 From the rationalist viewpoint, that’s a bunch of hooey.
 It’s based on my perception and my perception could easily be wrong.
 True enough, but this phenomenon has been consistent, and as real and convincing to me as just about anything else.
 Beyond the shallow of a doubt.

-Similarly I came to know Allah through the heart, long after my head had given up.
-We live in an age where the head often intervenes early, causing a lot of us to wander about in a spiritual wilderness for awhile.
+Similarly, I came to know Allah through the heart, long after my head had given up.
+We live in an age where the head often intervenes early, causing a lot of us to wander around in a spiritual wilderness for a while.
 Or forever in some cases.
 It’s like endlessly trying to use a hammer to drive a screw, and never noticing that it isn’t working very well, and it’s not a lot of fun.

-I had chased answers to the mysteries of God from deconstruction of Christian doctrine through a full course of philosophy of religion, and landed on agnosticism.
+I had chased answers to the mysteries of God from the deconstruction of Christian doctrine through a full course of philosophy of religion and landed on agnosticism.
 I was okay there, sort of perched in limbo, not completely satisfied but doing alright.
-Then just when I least expected, it was my heart that recognized Allah…my heart that hear His call.
+Then just when I least expected, it was my heart that recognized Allah…my heart that hears His call.
 That SURPRISE!! recognition hit me like a tidal wave, and at first led mostly to lots of crying.

 There is no logical explanation for why I instantly recognize and love people in a way so true it lasts for years, or even for my whole life (so far).
 There is no logical explanation for why I suddenly recognized Allah after denying Him for so long, hiding in that familiar fortress of reason.

 It’s a bummer that we can’t better convey the knowledge gleaned from the heart, but if you think about it, it doesn’t really matter.
 Because we don’t have to!
 Like the wisdom of a lifetime, you glean it for yourself.
 And you can.
 It’s your birthright and a sacred blessing from Allah. 🙂